 So, will adding cinnamon to your coffee turn your cup of joe into a slimy sludge?
 More on that below…

 So, how is a coffee drinker supposed to add this terrific flavor to their potent brew without facing cinnamon grounds that simply won’t dissolve?
 Stick around for everything you need to know about getting this perfect combination from cinnamon in stick or powder form.

 Cinnamon actually has a number of health benefits while it does add an aromatic flavor to your coffee.
 Cinnamon has been shown in studies to have multiple positive health benefits as it can significantly lower blood sugar levels, as well as triglycerides for diabetes sufferers, and cholesterol.

-Even small amounts like a teaspoon of cinnamon a day impact these health factors, like your blood sugar and triglycerides, positively.
+Even small amounts like one teaspoon of cinnamon a day impact these health factors, like your blood sugar and triglycerides, positively.
 Therefore, it’s an overall good idea to add a teaspoon of cinnamon to your coffee and reap the health benefits it provides by helping to lower your blood sugar levels.

 Why Cinnamon Won’t Dissolve Easily Like Sugar Or Salt

 The primary reason that cinnamon will not dissolve in your coffee like a sugar or salt, is that it is a bark.
 The cinnamon in your kitchen actually grew as the tough exterior of a tree growing in a steamy jungle in Asia.